gto76/standard-aliases/README.md

 + completions...
-automatioc completions from the command that gets parameters in function.
+automatic completions from the command that gets parameters in function.

-+ Commands for acessing the framework:
++ Commands for accessing the framework:
 	* ty
 	* al
 	* sc